 At the Law Offices of Robert T. Leonard, we understand that IRS audits can have serious implications for you, your family and your company.
 Accordingly, we provide you with direct attention from an experienced lawyer who will give you sound advice and potent legal strategies that these matters require.
 At your first consultation, you will meet with attorney Rob Leonard, and you will continue to work with him directly until the conclusion of your IRS audit.
 You will never be passed off to a less experienced associate or non-lawyer advocate.

 Did You Just Receive a Notice of Audit Examination?
 Contact Our Firm

-Call us at 818-224-7935 or toll free at 888-408-9486, or contact us online, to arrange a confidential consultation with Mr. Leonard.
+Call us at 818-224-7935, or contact us online, to arrange a confidential consultation with Mr. Leonard.
 Initial consultations are offered free of charge.
 From our Woodland Hills office, we serve clients in Los Angeles and the San Fernando Valley, as well as those across California and throughout the United States.

 Hi, I’m Robert Leonard, I’m an attorney and CPA and I specialize in tax litigation and tax controversy matters.
 When a taxpayer receives an IRS notice of audit examination, there is usually a lot of anxiety and that is followed by numerous questions.

 There are two important questions that a taxpayer should address.
 The first question is: do they need representation?
 That depends.
 If it’s a correspondence audit whereby they just mail in documents to the IRS, then they probably don’t need representation.
 However, if it’s an office audit, that is where they meet with the revenue agent at the IRS office or if its a field audit, where the revenue agent meets with them at their place of business or residence, then they do need representation for a number of reasons.